Tell 'Em I'm Gone: Background

-On 15 September 2014, Yusuf/Cat Stevens announced the forthcoming release on 27 October 2014 of his new studio album Tell 'Em I'm Gone and two tours: a November 2014 (9-date) Europe tour and a December 2014 (6-date) North America tour, the latter being his first since 1976.
+On 15 September 2014, Yusuf announced the forthcoming release on 27 October 2014 of his new studio album Tell 'Em I'm Gone and two tours: a November 2014 (9-date) Europe tour and a December 2014 (6-date) North America tour, the latter being his first since 1976.

+The 5th track, "Editing Floor Blues", references the 1989 controversy in which Yusuf was embroiled after making comments on the Salman Rushdie fatwa.
+The specific line reads: "One day the papers rang us up, 'T’check if I said this?', I said 'Oh boy!
+I'd never say that!'
+And we got down to the truth of it, but they never printed that!"

 Cover art

 On the album cover, the singer is credited as "Yusuf" with a promotional sticker identifying him also as "Cat Stevens".
 Vinyl and digital editions have a different cover, drawn by William Stout.

 Personnel

 Personnel on the album include Richard Thompson, Charlie Musselwhite, Bonnie "Prince" Billy, Tinariwen, and Matt Sweeney.

 Promotional tours

-On 15 September 2014, Yusuf/Cat Stevens announced two short tours following the release of the album: a November 2014 (9-date) Europe tour and a December 2014 (6-date) North America tour, the latter being his first one there since 1976.
+On 15 September 2014, Yusuf announced two short tours following the release of the album: a November 2014 (9-date) Europe tour and a December 2014 (6-date) North America tour, the latter being his first one there since 1976.

 Track listing

 All songs are written by Yusuf except as indicated.